Brano Group is a family-owned group of 2500 people.

 SETTING LONG-TERM GOALS

-With Enventive Concept’s significant added value proven, Brano is working on spreading the software’s usage to development of other products, such as double hinges, pedal systems and more.
+With the added value of Enventive’s Concept software proven, Brano is working to expand Concept’s use to other complex mechanisms such as double hinges, pedal systems, and more.

 Further reading on our tolerance analysis software